Amy Gledhill

-Amy Stella Gledhill is an English comedian and actress.
+Amy Gledhill is a British stand-up comedian and actress from Hull, East Yorkshire.
 She has been nominated for Best Show at the UK National Comedy Awards and for Best Show and Best Newcomer at the Edinburgh Fringe Festival, winning the former in 2024.
-She performs solo and as half the duo The Delightful Sausage with Chris Cantrill.
+She performs solo and as half of The Delightful Sausage with Chris Cantrill.

 Early life

 Gledhill is from Hull, and as part of her stand-up routine has said she is the youngest of seven children.